palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 #### Cassandra and TimeLock Dependencies

 Transactions2 relies on the existence of new Cassandra thrift endpoints (multi-PUE and multiget multislice), along with a TimeLock endpoint (startIdentifiedAtlasDbTransaction).
-As we overhauled the CellLoader more broadly, we introduced dependencies on various versions of Cassandra:
+As we overhauled the ``CellLoader`` more broadly, we introduced dependencies on various versions of Cassandra, even if transactions2 is not being used:

 - TODO